cloudkeeper-project/cloudkeeper/README.md

 cloud-storage service.
 Likewise, processing of individual tasks can be as different as using an existing thread pool or by submitting a job to a distributed resource manager like Grid Engine.

+# Build

+CloudKeeper uses the [Maven](https://maven.apache.org) build tool, so all that is necessary to build CloudKeeper is to run `mvn install`.

+## Special Instructions

+### IntelliJ

+- Import from existing sources as Maven project.
+Once imported, in the “Maven Projects” tool window, ignore project “ASM repackaged”.
+Unless this is done, IntelliJ would complain that it cannot find classes in package `com.svbio.cloudkeeper.relocated.org.objectweb.asm.*`.

 # License

 Copyright 2016, Lifecode Inc.